 Brush and Branch Collection

-There are three ways for residents to dispose of brush:
+There are two ways for residents to dispose of brush:

 1. Take brush to the Transfer Station.

-2. Bundle branches in 4-foot lengths and leave out for Republic Waste on your regular trash day.
+2. Bundle and tie branches in 4-foot lengths and leave out for Republic Waste on your regular trash day.
 Bundles can weigh no more than 50 pounds each.

 The Service Department has a crew that maintains all the storm and sanitary sewers in Strongsville, including routine cleaning, inspection and repairs.
 The department also responds to residents' complaints and concerns about flooding or other sewer issues.